Lupus and the Microbiome: What Is Your Gut Telling You?

-Estimates vary, but it is likely that there are from 38 to 100 trillion bacteria in digestive tract right now – more than all of the stars in the Milky Way galaxy (~300 billion).
+Estimates vary, but it is likely that there are from 38 to 100 trillion bacteria in each of our digestive tracts right now – more than all of the stars in the Milky Way galaxy (~300 billion).
 That is also more, possibly A LOT more than all of your own human cells in the rest of your body.
-Quite simply each of us is outnumbered by our microbial guests – colonizers – and we are more dependent upon them than we like to think.
+Quite simply each of us is outnumbered by our microbial guests, and we are more dependent upon them than we might like to think.

 It has been clear for some time now that when these microbial communities are stable and in good health, we tend to also be in good health.
 Conversely, when the intestinal community is out of balance, it can have dramatic effects on our health – not just digestive health, but also health issues that would seem totally unrelated.
 In particular, this is increasingly the case for autoimmune diseases like inflammatory bowel disease, fibromyalgia and possibly lupus.